 Keep scrolling down for the full recipe card and measurements.
 We'll start here with a quick overview!

-Measure eggs, cinnamon and baking powder into the bowl and whisk well.
-Then add milk, syrup and melted butter and whisk again!
+- Measure eggs, cinnamon and baking powder into the bowl with mashed banana and whisk well.

-Stir in oats, chocolate chips and pecans (reserve some pecans to sprinkle on top if desired).
+- Stir in rolled oats, chocolate chips and pecans (reserve some pecans to sprinkle on top, if desired).

-Spray an 8x8 baking dish with non-stick cooking spray and pour batter into the dish.
-Bake for 20-25 minutes, until golden on top.
+- Spray an 8x8 inch baking dish with non-stick cooking spray and pour batter into the dish.
+Bake for 20-25 minutes, until golden brown on top.

 You can also use this recipe to make baked oatmeal cups!
 Lightly spray a 12 cavity muffin tin with non-stick cooking spray.
 Portion batter into the tin and bake at 400°F for 15-20 minutes until muffin tops are a nice golden brown color.